Moshe Kaplinsky

 Maj.
-Gen. Moshe Kaplinsky (Hebrew: משה קפלינסקי; born January 20, 1957) is an Israeli army general and businessman who served as CEO of the Israeli subsidiary of Better Place.
+Gen. Moshe Kaplinsky (Hebrew: משה קפלינסקי; born January 20, 1957) is an Israeli army general and businessman who was CEO of the Israeli subsidiary of Better Place.
 Most recently, he was Deputy Chief of the General Staff of the Israel Defense Forces.
 He was previously head of the Israel Defense Forces's Central Command, whose area of responsibility includes the West Bank.
 As Deputy Chief of the General Staff he was second in command of the Israel Defense Forces.